 The next two booths pictured below are clearly ready for the holiday craft show season, but the changes are small, simple, and affordable.

 The booth on the left is made holiday ready with a few red bows and holiday-themed signs, plus a few ornaments that were probably found in this soap maker's own Christmas decor stash.
 On the right, there's a gift wrapped in holiday paper (probably an empty box), the red and green candy is front and center, and a red and white tablecloth pulls together the Christmas look.

 Both of these displays prove you don't have to spend a lot of money or make huge changes to make your booth ready for Christmas craft fairs.

 Retro bottle brush trees are completely adorable.
 Both of the displays pictured below use them as sweet accents.

 Woven baskets are a good choice to create a cosy, wintery feel in your booth.
-If you want to display piles of items that aren't delicate, a basket can be a good choice that looks cosy and encourages customers to pick up and touch your products.
+If you want to display piles of items that aren't delicate, a basket can be a good option that looks cosy and encourages customers to pick up and touch your products.

 The basket has been filled with something and covered with soft white fabric or batting to mimic the look of snow.
-The ornaments are then laid on top.
+The ornaments are then arranged on top.
 It's a smart solution if you don't have enough product to fill your basket, or if you're worried some items will get lost at the bottom of a deep basket.

 Again, this photo was taken at a longer show where items could be left up overnight, so the larger display was reasonable.

 I had to share this display idea because it is so cute, clever, and inexpensive.